 As currently calculated, with lower allowable rents, the affordable housing ordinance will go further in providing housing to those segments of the population most in need of affordable housing options.
+However, income restrictions could be set even lower to open up opportunities for households earning below 80% of the median income (often called workforce housing).
 A developer using the affordable housing ordinance would have much more flexibility in selecting a location to build, which can be an effective incentive.
 Developers also typically want a predictable schedule, reasonable costs, and local support.
 In addition to reviewing town ordinances for siting and affordability requirements of multifamily housing, the Town should consider implementing financial incentive packages to support developers who want to build the types of housing the Town demands to become a more balanced community.